officialyenum/ticketing-app/auth/README.md

 # Ticketing App

-This is a Microservice for Ticketing application built with React, Node, Docker and Kubernetes
+This is the Auth Microservice for Ticketing application built with React, Node, Docker and Kubernetes

 ## Table of Contents